pablo-icm/emm/content/authors/andrea-g.-bravo/_index.md

 title: Andrea G. Bravo

 # Full Name (for SEO)
-first_name: Andrea G
+first_name: Andrea G.
 last_name: Bravo
 weight: 20

 # Username (this should match the folder name)
 authors:
-- andrea-g-bravo
+- andrea-g.-bravo

 # Is this the primary user of the site?
 superuser: false